bruherlee/Usermanual_generator/README.md

 Automated User Manual Generator for Websites
-📌 Overview
+📘 Project Overview

-A tool that automatically generates step-by-step user manuals for websites by recording user interactions and converting them into clear documentation.
+This project automates the creation of user manuals for websites by capturing user interactions and converting them into structured, step-by-step documentation.
+It aims to simplify documentation while maintaining clarity, accuracy, and consistency.

-This helps reduce the time and effort required to manually create user guides.
+🚀 Solution

+The system records user actions on a website and intelligently transforms them into clear, readable instructions.
+These instructions are organized into a logical sequence and compiled into a professional user manual that can be exported as a PDF.

-🚀 Key Features
+⚙️ Key Features

-Records user interactions on websites
+Automated recording of user interactions

-Automatically generates step-by-step instructions

-Converts actions into readable documentation

-Exports the user manual as a PDF
+Step-by-step instruction generation

+Consistent and professional documentation format

+Exportable PDF output

 🎯 Use Cases

-Website user documentation
+Website and application documentation

-Product onboarding guides
+Product onboarding and training materials

-QA and testing documentation
+QA and testing reference guides

-Internal process manuals
+Internal process documentation